nielsfaber/scheduler-card/README.md

   - "*garden*" # include all entities containing the word 'garden' ...
 ```
-:warning: **Note**: Not all entity types are currently supported by the standard configuration.
-If you are missing something, you can make a [feature request](https://github.com/nielsfaber/scheduler-card/issues/new) for it.

 #### Exclude

 The `exclude` configuration allows you to remove entities from your HA config from appearing in the scheduler.